SystemsApproach/private5g/cloud.rst

    * `protocol`:  Protocol (`TCP|UDP`) for the endpoint.
    * `mbr.uplink`, `mbr.downlink`: Maximum bitrate for devices communicating with this application.
-   * `traffice-class`: Traffic class for devices communicating with this application.
+   * `traffic-class`: Traffic class for devices communicating with this application.

 * `enterprise`: Link to an `Enterprise` object that owns this application.
 May be left empty to indicate a global application that